felixleopold/hammerspoon/README.md

 - **⌘⇧X**: Close all Finder windows
 - **⌘⇧W**: Close all windows of currect application except for the focused one

+### Macro Recording and Playback

+The framework includes a macro recording and playback system:

+- **⌥⌘[**: Start/stop recording a macro (toggle)
+- **⌥⌘]**: Play the most recently saved macro
+- **⌥⌘\\**: Open the macro chooser to select and play any saved macro

+When recording, red circles will appear around your mouse cursor whenever you click, and a "Recording Macro..." indicator will be displayed on screen.
+When playing back a macro, blue circles will highlight the cursor actions.

+The system records mouse movements, clicks, and keyboard inputs with accurate timing.
+Up to 10 macros can be saved, with the oldest ones being automatically replaced when this limit is reached.

 ### Fabric Shorctus
 Execute a fabric pattern call on the current clipboard content with **⌃⌥** (Control + Option) plus a key:
 - **⌃⌥R**: Correct Pattern